topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 4.1 vcpSPI_Dot8x8
 ---
-This example program demonstrates how the TOPST VCP-G board controls an 8x8 LED dot matrix using the MAX7219 driver.
+This example program demonstrates how the VCP-G board controls an 8x8 LED dot matrix using the MAX7219 driver.
 It displays patterns like a heart shape and the letter "R" by setting rows with pre-defined binary arrays.
 The intensity of the LEDs is adjusted to create a pulsing effect, adding dynamic visuals.
 Additional features include inverting and clearing the display to enhance functionality.
 </br></br>

 ### 4.1.1 Hardware Requirements